psiberknetic/RewritingGitHistory/README.md

 ### Some Aliases you'll see

 I like aliases.
 I like aliases a lot.
 In this demo, I won't use many of them, but there are a couple I will.
 These are down below.
-Feel free to add them to your global config if you like them.
+Feel free to use them if you like them.

+#### new
-new - gets the commits since last merged to main in one line and reverse order : `new = log --oneline --reverse main..`
+Gets the commits since last merge to main in one line and reverse order (if your repo uses master instead of main, change main to master in the line below)

+ `git config --global alias.new log --oneline --reverse main..`

+#### rbc
+Alias for git rebase --continue

-`rbc = rebase --continue`
+`git config --global alias.rbc rebase --continue`

+#### rba
+Alias for git rebase --abort

-`rba = rebase --abort`
+`git config --global alias.rba rebase --abort`

 ### Tech I'll be Using

 During this demo I'll be using the following technology.
 You don't have to use these technologies, but they're currently my preferred tools
 - PoshGit
 - C#
-- Beyond Compare
+- Diff/Merge tool: Beyond Compare
+- Editor: VSCode